mehulagg/gitlab/doc/update/index.md

 ## Upgrade paths

-Although you can generally upgrade through multiple GitLab versions in one go, sometimes this can cause issues.
+You can generally upgrade through multiple GitLab versions in one go, although this is discouraged for [zero downtime upgrades](#upgrading-without-downtime) and sometimes this can cause issues.

 Find where your version sits in the upgrade path below, and upgrade GitLab